talent-plan/tinysql/README.md

 ## Autograding and certification

 Since Jun 2022, we start using [github classroom](./classroom.md) to accept labs and provide autograding timely.
-The github classroom invitation, the discussion Wechat/Slack group and the certification after you pass the class is provided in the [tinySQL learning class](https://talentplan.edu.pingcap.com/catalog/info/id:234)
+The github classroom invitation is https://classroom.github.com/a/MZUEVGmB.
+The discussion Wechat/Slack group and the certification after you pass the class is provided in the [tinySQL learning class](https://talentplan.edu.pingcap.com/catalog/info/id:234)

 ## Contributing